 During the Consolidated Plan process, stakeholders were asked to rank the relative importance of housing and community development needs.
 The following needs were identified as priorities for the City of Dover.

 - Services for Homeless

+- Homeownership Assistance

 - Affordable Rental Housing

 - Owner Occupied Homeowner Rehabilitation

-- Transportation to Youth Activities

-- Incentives to attract new businesses in Downtown Dover

-- Increase Community Policing in Downtown Dover
+- Increasing Community Policing in Downtown Dover

 NA-10 Housing Needs Assessment - 24 CFR 91.205 (a,b,c)

 Summary of Housing Needs